 Me and my vision board(s)

-I read too much self-help books growing up (I read self-help books of Canfield & Carnegie since high school—maybe that explains why I grow up like this!).
-And it was from those books that I absorbed the ideas of vision board and the power of thoughts.
+I read too many self-help books growing up (I read self-help books of Canfield & Carnegie since high school—maybe that explains why I grow up like this!).
+And it was from those books that I absorbed the ideas of a vision board and the power of thoughts.

 I created my first vision board in my first year in college.
 I did it on an A4 page that I inserted into a clear envelope inside my ring binder.

 It was pretty straightforward and there was nothing aesthetic about it: basically, I just cut out some pictures from old magazines—pictures that represent the things I want in life.
 At the time, these are pictures of handsome guys, lovey-dovey romantic scenes, and branded goods (plenty of them in the magazine’s ads!).
 I scribbled some affirmations on top of it with a gel pen.
 Something along the lines of ‘You’re Beautiful’ or ‘Guys Like You!’.

 I guess you could see where my priority lies back then.